ta0kira/locking-container/readme.txt

 ordering rules are respected; the restrictions are a subset of those used for unordered locks.
 If an ordered authorization object is used to lock an unordered lock, or an ordered lock with order 0, the authorization will revert to the more restrictive unordered rules until the unordered lock is released.
-In terms of the exceptions to authorization rules discussed earlier, ordered locking causes the "Lockout" Exception to never happen, and it causes the "Must Block" Exception to always happen.
+In general, when a thread uses ordered locking, the authorization object allows all lock requests to block, regardless of locks currently held.
+(The two exceptions are with the auth. objects corresponding to 'lc::dumb_lock' and 'lc::broken_lock'.)

 ***** Scoping Concerns *****